IIITLucknowSWEngg/CSAICSBTeam020/Assignment/05_Architecture.md

 ![deployement 1](https://github.com/user-attachments/assets/f3c20f37-d96a-4e34-a2ac-15479fea8f7a)

-The Deployment Diagram outlines the architecture of the Flipkart Clone, highlighting the interaction between its components and third-party services.
+The Deployment Diagram outlines the architecture of the Flipkart  Competitor, highlighting the interaction between its components and third-party services.

 ## Key Components